sharmitha3/sharmitha3-AOA-Java-M11/EX NO 1B - Power of 2.md

 ### Algorithm

-1.Start the program.
+Start the program.

-2.Read the integer value n from the user.
+Read the integer value n from the user.

-3.If n ≤ 0, return false (because powers of 2 are always positive).
+If n ≤ 0, return false (because powers of 2 are always positive).

-4.Use a loop to check whether n becomes 1 when repeatedly divided by 2.
+Use a loop to check whether n becomes 1 when repeatedly divided by 2.

-5.If n becomes 1, display true; otherwise display false.
+If n becomes 1, display true; otherwise display false.

 ### Program:
 ```